jdoleary/Spellmasons/docs/TasksLongTerm.md

   - Should there be a time constraint for end game? so you can only make so many culdrons?
   - In the boss battle, maybe you need to protect the culdron and there's no portal?
 ## Tasks Long Term
+- Should I send a pie message everytime i need to end a players turn so we never end up with desynced turn state? rather than f3c23e59c99362c6fc9229cfc19499c3789439a6
 - Optional: (M) Interactive terrain (grass spreads fire, water can be frozen to walk on, boulders can be destroyed)
 - Potential bug: This may not be a bug once overworld is replaced with Cauldron but currently voteForLevel waits until all clients have voted to move on, however, if a client disconnects without voting, the other clients will be stuck until another client votes
 - Potential bug: When player disconnects and reconnects, the game will call setTurnPhase and setRoute in order to reestablish the game state.
 This MAY cause issues if the game is mid turn or in a route that cannot be initialized more than once.
 See 1091b4dbb84118dd016bbba75f18a9273f1a656a for explanation.